Ineffable-Care/carejoy-poc-users/README.md

    - attach name, age, and location to User profile
    - WA attempts to "bucket" user based on their use case: transpo, food, rx (for now) - store as userType or such
-     - prompt engineer this stage; rough and straight forward for now
+     - prompt engineer this stage; rough and straight forward for now **todo v2**
 5. if returning user
-   - <ToDo v2>
-   - e.g., route to appropiate Agent based on userType
+   - route to appropiate Agent based on userType
      - separate agent for each bucket/use case/user type: transpo, food, rx (for now)
+   - use previous conversation as app/prompt context
+     - RAG

 #### Extensions
 - suggest solutions based on stored used data (e.g., "would you like a car sent to your home to pick you up? {use home address for concierge Uber]'